 Minor infractions can become major headaches

 Bradley Chubb’s mistake made both the local and national sporting news, and it again highlights the necessity of taking all traffic citations seriously.
 The penalties have a way of stacking up, particularly if the driver does not appear in court.
-This is why it is often helpful to hire an attorney to address the matter and understand all the consequences.
+This is why it is often helpful to hire a traffic violations attorney to address the matter and understand all the consequences.